lgoldstein/mina-sshd/README.md

 * `DefaultKeyboardInteractiveAuthenticator` - for password-based or interactive authentication. **Note:** this authenticator requires a `PasswordAuthenticator` to be configured since it delegates some of the functionality to it.

 ## Starting the Server
 Once we have configured the server, one need only call `sshd.start();`. **Note**: once the server is started, all of the configurations (except the port) can still be *overridden* while the server is running (caveat emptor).
-In such cases, only **new** clients that connect to the server after the change will be affected - with the exception of the negotiation options (keys, macs, ciphers, etc...) which take effect the next time keys are re-exchanged, which can affect live sessions and not only new ones.
+In such cases, only **new** clients that connect to the server after the change will be affected - with the exception of the negotiation options (keys, macs, ciphers, etc...) which take effect the next time keys are re-exchanged, that can affect live sessions and not only new ones.

 # SSH functionality breakdown
 ## Interactive shell command usage